JanHerca/urantiapedia/output/wikijs/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 > A space level thus functions as an elliptical region of motion surrounded on all sides by relative motionlessness.
 Such relationships of motion and quiescence constitute a curved space path of lessened resistance to motion which is universally followed by cosmic force and emergent energy as they circle forever around the Isle of Paradise.
 [UB 11:7.7-8](/en/The_Urantia_Book/11#p7_7)

 <figure id="Letter_figure_3" class="image image_resized"><img src="/image/Midspace_en.png"></figure>
 <em><b>Figure 3.</b> Side view of the “midspace zones of quiescence” surrounding the _Local Sheet_ and “relatively quiet areas” around the first possible level of outer space.
-Adaptation of the original image extracted from: http://www.ipnl.in2p3.fr/projet/cosmicflows/tfig7.jpg.</em>
+Adaptation of the original image extracted from: <a href="http://www.ipnl.in2p3.fr/projet/cosmicflows/tfig7.jpg">http://www.ipnl.in2p3.fr/projet/cosmicflows/tfig7.jpg</a>.</em>

 ## North and South Super Voids

 The documents published in 1955 affirm the existence of huge extension space “superior” and “inferior” that are less rich in galaxies, called by them as space reservoirs (unpervaded space).
 This topic is similar to the previous one, except for the fact that _The Urantia Book_ specifically mentions the existence of these two Super Voids and states that one occupies a lower region, and the other a superior position in relation to what we know as Local Sheet.
 These voids were designated by Northern Local Supervoid[^13] e Southern Local Supervoid[^14]

 <figure id="Letter_figure_4" class="image image_resized"><img src="/image/nearby_groups.jpg"></figure>
 <em><b>Figure 4.</b> Distrución espacial del vecindario del Grupo Local proyectado en el plano supergaláctico (Y, Z).
-Imagen original: http://ned.ipac.caltech.edu/level5/Dev2/frames.html.</em>
+Imagen original: <a href="http://ned.ipac.caltech.edu/level5/Dev2/frames.html">http://ned.ipac.caltech.edu/level5/Dev2/frames.html</a>.</em>

 The interesting point is that these voids were discovered only about 25 years after the publication of the Urantia documents[^15].